ordina-jworks/ordina-jworks.github.io/_posts/2019-09-18-oracle-code-one.md

 As always, there are a few speakers at every conference who are household names and who always delivery.
 Some of these you can also go and experience in Belgium at Devoxx or our very own [JOIN](https://ordina-jworks.github.io/join/) conference, like
 [Benjamin Nothdurft](https://twitter.com/DataDuke).
 These talks are always very interesting and of a high standard, but we will only highlight these very briefly.

 [Venkat Subramanian](https://twitter.com/venkat_s) gave no less than 6 talks at the conference, 2 of which we were able to attend.
-These talked about "A Dozen Cool Things You Can Do With JVM Languages" and "Functional Programming Idioms in Java" in which Venkat shows you things which are really useful but look obvious and vanzeflsprekend when he points them out in his incomparable style.
+These talked about []A Dozen Cool Things You Can Do With JVM Languages](https://youtu.be/pWW8uqAPT-s) and "Functional Programming Idioms in Java" in which Venkat shows you things which are really useful but look obvious and vanzeflsprekend when he points them out in his incomparable style.

 [Mark Heckler](https://twitter.com/mkheck/status/1174413471674294272) talked about [How to Use Messaging Platforms for Scalabiliy and Performance](https://speakerdeck.com/mkheck/drinking-from-the-stream) and did an impressive live demo in which he built an application which produced, transformed and consumed events in 3 seperate projects in less than 15 minutes, using Spring Cloud Stream.

-Furthermore [Josh Long](https://twitter.com/starbuxman) talked about "The Reactive Revolution" and "Bootiful Testing" while [Stephane Maldini](https://twitter.com/smaldini) gave us an overview of the reasons why you should (or should not) start using reactive programming.
+Furthermore [Josh Long](https://twitter.com/starbuxman) talked about [The Reactive Revolution](https://youtu.be/Y-r_S2UAzGY) and "Bootiful Testing" while [Stephane Maldini](https://twitter.com/smaldini) gave us an overview of the reasons why you should (or should not) start using reactive programming.

 Reactive Performance on GraalVM @christhalinger @OlehDokuka https://twitter.com/christhalinger/status/1173734585659609088